Australian film telling story of children with disabilities in mainstream education in running for world's biggest social impact film fund.

 For more information please visit the Videocamp Film Fund website (http://filmfund2018.videocamp.com/en/) or contact firstname.lastname@example.org

-*News Release by Skye Redman: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Skye Redman).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.